geoffhill-zz/archgce/README.md

 archgce is a bash shell script library for lightweight deployment to Google Compute Engine from Arch Linux.
 It provides functions to create a raw disk with Arch Linux installed, and to upload it as a GCE image.
+Between those steps, the script can install packages and enable services.

 It is heavily customized for myself, with my preferred packages, username, GS bucket and some public keys hardcoded.

 ### Requirements